 Lee Pelton is the 12th president of Emerson College in Boston.
 He is a nationally and internationally known speaker and writer on the value of a liberal education and the importance of leadership development, civic engagement, and diversity in higher education.
 He came to Emerson on July 1, 2011, after serving for 13 years as the president of Willamette University in Salem, Oregon.

-Since arriving at Emerson, Pelton has outlined a bold vision for Emerson as the global hub for arts, communication, and liberal arts.
-The College has begun to expand its academic footprint beyond its campuses in Boston, Los Angeles, and the Netherlands by establishing Global Portals on several continents.
+Since arriving at Emerson, Pelton has outlined a bold vision for Emerson as the global hub for arts, communication and liberal arts.
+The College has begun to expand its academic footprint beyond its campuses in Boston, Los Angeles and the Netherlands by establishing Global Portals on several continents.
 Emerson’s Global Portals will partner with institutions abroad so that students without U.S. passports might matriculate to and graduate from Emerson through a variety of academic programs and disciplines.

 Recently, he has established an ambitious plan to redevelop downtown Boston and strengthen Emerson’s sense of place and identity by animating the streetscape in the downtown core in order to inspire, embrace, and celebrate our Boston’s emerging diversity.

-He has overseen the creation of several new initiatives, including Emerson Launch, a program that provides opportunities for students to launch new businesses before graduation; the creation of a business of creative enterprises major; the first of its kind comedic arts major in higher education; the Office of Research and Creative Scholarship, which has set successive annual records for the number of grants and grant funds awarded to the College for innovative scholarly pursuits; the Office of Internationalization and Global Engagement, which supports faculty and research exchanges and strategic partnerships with universities abroad; HowlRound, an international center of online communication and collaboration tools for researching processes, opportunities, and best practices for developing new theatrical work; the Elma Lewis Center for Civic Engagement, Learning, and Research, further establishing the College’s commitment to neighboring communities and addressing a variety of issues of societal importance; the opening of Emerson College Los Angeles (2014), an architecturally stunning 107,000-square-foot living-learning facility in the heart of Hollywood on Sunset Boulevard, which dramatically advances Emerson’s rapid growth as the world’s hub for the arts, communication, and liberal arts disciplines in higher education; and an unprecedented partnership between the College and the world’s leading producer of live theater, Ambassador Theatre Group (ATG), to operate the Emerson Colonial Theatre, while providing fellowships and internship opportunities for Emerson students, underwriting theater arts programs for local youth, and supporting Boston’s arts community.
+He has overseen the creation of several new initiatives, including Emerson Launch, a program that provides opportunities for students to launch new businesses before graduation; the creation of a business of creative enterprises major; the first of its kind comedic arts major in higher education; the Office of Research and Creative Scholarship, which has set successive annual records for the number of grants and grant funds awarded to the College for innovative scholarly pursuits; the Office of Internationalization and Global Engagement, which supports faculty and research exchanges and strategic partnerships with universities abroad; HowlRound, an international center of online communication and collaboration tools for researching processes, opportunities, and best practices for developing new theatrical work; the Elma Lewis Center for Civic Engagement, Learning, and Research, further establishing the College’s commitment to neighboring communities and addressing a variety of issues of societal importance; the opening of Emerson College Los Angeles (2014), an architecturally stunning 107,000-square-foot living-learning facility in the heart of Hollywood on Sunset Boulevard, which dramatically advances Emerson’s rapid growth as the world’s hub for the arts, communication, and liberal arts disciplines in higher education; and an unprecedented partnership between the College and the world’s leading producer of live theatre, Ambassador Theatre Group (ATG), to operate the Emerson Colonial Theatre, while providing fellowships and internship opportunities for Emerson students, underwriting theatre arts programs for local youth, and supporting Boston’s arts community.

 Pelton began his academic career at Harvard University, where he earned a PhD in English literature with an academic focus on 19th-century British prose and poetry.
 He taught English and American literature at Harvard and served as senior tutor at Winthrop House.
 He later served on the Harvard Board of Overseers and as a vice-chair of its executive committee.
 After Harvard, Pelton served as dean of the college at Colgate University and Dartmouth College.